Toufool/AutoSplit/README.md

 ### Settings
 Each time AutoSplit is closed, it saves a the setting file `settings.pkl` to the directory AutoSplit.exe is located in.
 This settings file is loaded upon opening the program.
 These settings include split image directory, capture region, capture region dimensions, fps limit, threshold and pause time settings, hotkeys, "Group dummy splits when undoing/skipping" check box, and "Loop Split Images" check box.
 Settings can be reloaded using the Reload Settings button.

+## LiveSplit integration
+There is a LiveSplit Component available that will directly connect AutoSplit with LiveSplit.
+You can get it [here](https://github.com/KaDiWa4/LiveSplit.AutoSplitIntegration).

 ## Known Limitations
-- Starting your timer/AutoSplit is still manual.
 - For many games, it will be difficult to find a split image for the last split of the run.
 - The window of the capture region cannot be minimized.

 ## Known Issues
 - When setting your region, you may only see a black image.
 This is caused by hardware acceleration.
 You may be able to disable this through the application itself like in [Google Chrome](https://www.technize.net/google-chrome-disable-hardware-acceleration/).
 If not, this can also be disabled through [Windows](https://www.thewindowsclub.com/hardware-acceleration-windows-7). **NOTE:** If you notice any computer performance issues after disabling hardware acceleration, re-enable it.
 - Known to currently have issues selecting a region in Streamlabs OBS (only shows black image).
 - Using numpad number keys when numlock is on does not split correctly.
-Either avoid using numpad or turn numlock off to avoid this issue.
+Either avoid using numpad, turn numlock off or use the LiveSplit integration to avoid this issue.
-- LiveSplit and wsplit will not split correctly if you are holding shift, ctrl, or alt when a match occurs.
+- WSplit will not split correctly if you are holding shift, ctrl, or alt when a match occurs.
 - Numlock on keys are linked to numlock-off keys.
 For example, if you set your reset hotkey to 2, you can hit arrow down and it will reset and vice versa.

 ## Resources